What is peanut allergy?

-Mild to moderate reactions consist of any one or more of the following:
+Mild to moderate reactions may include any one of the following:

-Severe reactions (anaphylaxis) include one or more of the following:
+Severe reactions (anaphylaxis) may include any one of the following:

-Sometimes symptoms of a severe reaction occur without symptoms of a milder reaction occurring first.
+Sometimes symptoms of a severe reaction happen without symptoms of a milder reaction first.
 Very rarely, very sensitive individuals have died from a severe allergic reaction.
-Unfortunately a history of only mild reactions does not mean that an individual will not have a severe reaction if exposed to peanuts or foods containing peanuts.
+A history of only mild reactions does not mean that a child will never have a severe reaction if exposed to peanuts or foods containing peanuts.

 How is peanut allergy diagnosed?

-Often, the first sign of peanut allergy is symptoms occurring soon after eating a peanut or foods containing peanuts.
-You can have your child tested for the presence of IgE antibodies to peanut can be confirmed by an allergy skin prick test or a blood test (sometimes called a RAST test).
-It is important to realise that not every child with a positive allergy test will develop symptoms of an allergic reaction after being exposed to peanuts.
+Often, the first sign of a peanut allergy is symptoms occurring soon after eating a peanut or foods containing peanuts.
+You can have your child tested for the presence of IgE antibodies to peanut with a blood or allergy skin prick test.
+Not every child with a positive allergy test will develop symptoms of an allergic reaction after being exposed to peanuts.
 In rare cases children with a peanut allergy may not have a positive test.
-The test results should be discussed with your doctor.
+Discuss your child’s test results with your doctor.

 Does my child need to avoid other types of nuts or food?

 Some children with peanut allergy may also be allergic to lupin, a legume which is sometimes added to baked goods and confectionary, especially in Europe.
-Its use in Australia is currently uncommon.
+It is not used often in Australia.